 UI Access provide further information on best practice for transcripts.

 “If an image is important, contains text or is a link, explain this with ‘alternative text’ that screen reader software can read out to users with visual impairments.”

-Web Accessibility In Mind (WebAIM) provide a useful introduction to Alternative Text, and the important of context to ensuring the alternative provided is most useful.
+Web Accessibility In Mind (WebAIM) provide a useful introduction to Alternative Text, and the importance of context to ensuring the alternative provided is most useful.

 In other words, as Magus Digital put it:

-- “Structure the document well, so that its organisation reflects its content:
+“Structure the document well, so that its organisation reflects its content.
+This means:

-- The correct use of different types of list
+- correct use of different types of list

 Other basic rules (also from Magus Digital) include: